tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 Disk encryption ensures that files are always stored on disk in an encrypted form.
 The files only become available to the operating system and applications in readable form while the system is running and unlocked by a trusted user.
-Reading the encrypted sectors without permission will return garbled random-looking data instead of the actual files.
+An unauthorized person looking at the disk contents directly, will only find garbled random-looking data instead of the actual files.

 For example, this can prevent unauthorized viewing of the data when the computer or hard-disk is: